byunw/byunw.github.io/linear-algebra.md

-What is a scalar?
+## What is a scalar?

+A scalar is a real number.

 $$
 x \in \mathbb{R}
 $$

+---

-What is a vector?
+## What is a vector?

+A vector is an ordered tuple of real numbers.

 $$
 \mathbf{v} = (v_1, v_2, \dots, v_n)
 $$